Matt-H77/Capstone/README.md

 * Added cross-model agreement measurements in retained PCA space.
 * Added analysis of high-performing-region compactness and PC/output association.

+## Week 12 -- Final Terminal Exploitation and Candidate Refinement

+The final week focused on converting the optimisation strategy from exploration-driven Bayesian optimisation into terminal exploitation.
+Because no future evaluations remained after this round, the objective was changed from learning more about the search space to selecting the candidate with the highest expected final performance.

+The Gaussian Process ensemble remained the primary surrogate model, but candidate selection was based directly on maximum posterior mean rather than exploration-weighted acquisition scores.
+EI, UCB and PI were retained as diagnostics, while Thompson Sampling was disabled for the final round because additional exploratory information could no longer be exploited in later iterations.

+To reduce dependence on any single Latin Hypercube random seed, the candidate pools from all previous weeks were reconstructed and rescored using the final retrained GP ensemble.
+This provided a much larger and more representative terminal search space.

+### Key improvements:

+* Changed the final-week optimisation objective to pure terminal exploitation using maximum GP ensemble posterior mean.

+* Retained EI, UCB and PI as diagnostic measures but removed their influence from the final candidate-selection decision.

+* Disabled Thompson Sampling for the final round because there was no remaining evaluation budget in which exploratory information could provide future benefit.

+* Reconstructed and combined the Latin Hypercube candidate pools from previous weeks and rescored them using the final GP ensemble, reducing sensitivity to a single random candidate seed.

+* Reduced the minimum candidate-to-observation distance for the final round, allowing much tighter exploitation around previously identified high-performing regions while still preventing exact duplicate submissions.

+* Added explicit boundary candidates where the optimisation evidence suggested that the optimum was approaching the edge of the search space.

+* Added terminal local-search diagnostics for functions where the global candidate pool did not provide sufficient resolution around the incumbent.

+* For Function 4, identified that the global GP ensemble was over-smoothing a narrow high-performing region.
+A local Matérn GP was fitted to nearby observations and used for final terminal refinement.

+* For Function 7, confirmed that the global GP accurately reproduced the incumbent and therefore retained the existing surrogate.
+A dense local search around the incumbent identified a nearby point with a slightly higher posterior mean, with a line-search diagnostic confirming a smooth increase toward the selected candidate.

+* For Function 8, performed a dense local refinement followed by a fine one-dimensional line search.
+This identified a posterior-mean maximum within the high-performing region that was not resolved by the broader multi-million-point candidate pool.

+* Preserved the original GP candidate recommendations in the exported JSON reports while adding a separate `final_submission_candidate` field for functions requiring specialist terminal refinement.

+* Updated the final reporting workflow so that Streamlit and JSON output clearly distinguish between the broad GP recommendation and the actual final submission candidate.

+Overall, Week 12 represented the final transition from exploration and model learning to exploitation of the best-supported regions discovered throughout the project.
+The final selections were therefore based on the best available posterior evidence, supported by local diagnostics, PCA interpretation, cross-model comparisons and targeted refinement where necessary.
 ---

 ## 7. Current Strategy